-However, the company is still an elite dividend stock.
-Air Products & Chemicals is a member of the exclusive Dividend Aristocrats list, a group of reliable dividend stocks with 25+ years of consecutive dividend increases.
+However, Air Products & Chemicals is an elite dividend stock.
+Air Products & Chemicals is a member of the Dividend Aristocrats, a group of reliable dividend stocks with 25+ years of consecutive dividend increases.

 The streamlining initiatives undertaken by Air Products & Chemicals in the past several years (including those that were discussed in the last section) have led to significant profitability improvements for this industrial gas giant.
 The company’s EBITDA margin trend over the last several years can be seen below.

-Competitive Advantage & Recession Performance
+Competitive Advantages & Recession Performance

 Air Products & Chemicals has a number of competitive advantages.